AoJ/Lactate/benchmark/results.md

-# Nodejs static file handler benchmark comparison

 Sun Jun 10 22:59:00 PDT 2012

+# Node.js static file handler benchmark comparison

+This comparison tests requests to `/jquery.min.js` (200 status) and `/` (404).
 Implementations were standard; potential optimizations exist for the various modules.
+Further testing may compare various other request paths & file types.

 `cURL headers` were discovered using